flatironinstitute/finufft/docs/issues.rst

 - The timing of the first FFTW call is complicated, depending on whether FFTW_ESTIMATE (the default) or FFTW_MEASURE is used.
 Such issues are known, and discussed in other documentation, eg https://pythonhosted.org/poppy/fft_optimization.html
   We would like to find a way of pre-storing some intel FFTW plans (as MATLAB does) to avoid the large FFTW_ESTIMATE planning time.

+- Currently, a single library name is used for single/double precision and for single-/multi-threaded versions.
+Thus, i) you need to ``make clean`` before changing such make options, and ii) if you wish to maintain multiple such versions you need to duplicate the directory.

 Issues with interfaces
 **********************